pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 The interesting thing is, multiplying (x - 5) by (x - 13) isn't just simple arithmetic anymore -- you need to use FOIL to do it, and your answer is going to wind up with $$\mathrm{x}^2$$ in there.
 But we're okay with that!
 We're already working with polynomials.
 So far our polynomials have just been "degree one" polynomials" (meaning that they contain x but not $$\mathrm{x}^2$$ or $$\mathrm{x}^3$$).
 Now we're expanding a tiny bit.

+## Chinese Remainders

+There's a formula that we're getting really, really close to, and it's very similar to an old math puzzle that has one of the most simple-once-you-know-it-but-impossible-otherwise answers imaginable.
+It's really satisfying to learn -- sort of like the ancient Babylonian square-root-finding formula that Newton apparently loved.

 The question is: what changes when you have exponents like $$\mathrm{x}^2$$ in your polynomial?

 ## Lines vs curves